-a.
+- a.
 A non-tenure eligible voting faculty member is first eligible to be considered for promotion during the sixth consecutive year of full-time teaching at the College.
-No faculty member may be on leave from the college during the academic year in which he or she is a candidate for promotion.
+Normally, no faculty member may be on leave from the college during the academic year in which they are he or she is a candidate for promotion.
+Under special circumstances, such as cases involving FMLA leave, the Provost may grant exceptions to this requirement and, if needed, in consultation with FEC, modify the review calendar within the academic year in which a candidate is eligible to stand for promotion.
 Lecturers may be promoted to Senior Lecturer, and Assistant Professors may be promoted to Associate Professor.

-b.
+[Approved by the Board of Trustees, May 2021] - b.
 Promotion of non-tenure eligible voting faculty requires distinction in either professional activity or college service (not both).